Black-cheeked gnateater

 The black-cheeked gnateater (Conopophaga melanops) is a species of bird in the family Conopophagidae endemic to Brazil.
 The male is distinguished by its orange crown, black face and white throat, while the female has brown plumage.

 Taxonomy

-French naturalist Louis Jean Pierre Vieillot described the black-cheeked gnateater in 1818, giving it the species name melanops from the Ancient Greek words melas "black" and ops "face".
+French naturalist Louis Pierre Vieillot described the black-cheeked gnateater in 1818, giving it the species name melanops from the Ancient Greek words melas "black" and ops "face".
 The black-cheeked gnateater has three subspecies: